QuantumAdventures/optical-bottle-beam/README.md

     git clone git@github.com:QuantumAdventures/optical-bottle-beam.git
     ```

-    * Or, by downloading the .zip of the repo.
+    * Or, by downloading the .zip of the repo and unziping in your computer.

-2. Install the requirements, this is will set the libraries used in your computer.
+2. Install the requirements, this will set the libraries needed with the correct version in your computer.
 Inside the main folder of the project run the following command:

 ```bash
 pip install -r requirements.txt